KernelHaven/MetricHaven/README.md

   <!-- Feature Distances -->
   <tr>
     <td><code>consider_feature_definition_distance</code></td>
     <td>Weights features based on the distance where they are defined (location of the variability model) and their usage (location of the measured code artifact).
-Requires an extracted variability model, which provides information where in the file system a feature was defined.</td>
+Requires an extracted variability model, which provides information where in the file system a feature was defined.
+If code file and variability model are placed in same folder, the result is 0 indicating a perfect cohesion of variability.</td>
     <td>
       <ul>
         <li><code>NO_DISTANCE</code>: Won't consider feature distances</li>